Top 5 DMARC Deployment Mistakes

-Publishing a DMARC record with a policy set not to disrupt email is the first step of deployment.
+Publishing a DMARC record with a policy set to p=none to observe domain activity and not disrupt email is the first step of deployment.
 By not having a published DMARC record, you not only remain unaware of how your domain is being used outside of your own monitored infrastructure, but you are not taking advantage of the domain protection DMARC offers.
 To publish a DMARC record you can get started here.

 2. Policy enforcement on active domain without monitoring

 Having a DMARC record with policy enforcement yet no reporting to monitor the domain (e.g. v=DMARC1; p=reject) doesn’t give you the visibility you need to maintain your domain protection.
 Monitoring is key to understanding who and what is sending email on your behalf.